 For more information on managing Windows LAPS using PowerShell, please refer to this step-by-step guide: Manage Windows LAPS Using Powershell.

 Since the local admin user account has full control over your device, its password must be strong and regularly rotated or changed.
-This practice adds an extra layer of security, making it more challenging for unauthorized users to gain access to the device
+This practice adds an extra layer of security, making it more challenging for unauthorized users to access the device.

 To rotate the local admin user account password, follow this guide: 4 Ways to Rotate Local Admin Password Using Intune.

-Required Permission to Show Local Admin Password in Intune
+Permission Required to Access Local Admin Password in Intune

 If you’re unable to access the Local Admin Password option for a device on the Intune admin center because it’s grayed, you have two options: